cs161-staff/textbook/principles/principles.md

 effort where it really matters.
 And, if the TCB is only a small fraction of the system, we have much better odds at ending up with a secure system: the less of the system we have to rely upon, the less likely that it will disappoint.

-Let's do a concrete example.
-You've been hired by the National Archives to help with their email retention system.
-They're chartered with saving a copy of every email ever sent by government officials.
-They want to ensure that, once a record is saved, it cannot be subsequently deleted or destroyed.
-For instance, if someone is investigated, they are worried about the threat that someone might try to destroy embarassing or incriminating documents previously stored in the archives.
-The security goal is to prevent this kind of after-the-fact document destruction.[^6] So, you need to build a document storage system which is "append-only": once a document is added to the collection, it cannot be removed.
-How are you going to do it?

-One possible approach: You could augment the email program sitting on every government official's desktop computer to save a copy of all emails to some special directory on that computer.
-What's the TCB for this approach?
-Well, the TCB includes every copy of the email application on every government machine, as well as the operating systems, other privileged software, and system administrators with root/Administrator-level privilege on those machines.
-That's an awfully large TCB.
-The chances that everything in the TCB works correctly, and that no part of the TCB can be subverted, don't sound too good.
-After all, any system administrator could just delete files from a special directory after the fact.
-It'd be nice to have a better solution.

-A different idea: We might set up a high-speed networked printer, one that prints from continuous rolls of paper.
-An email will be considered added to the collection when it has been printed.
-Let's feed a giant roll of blank paper into the printer.
-Once the paper is printed, the paper might spool out into some giant canister.
-We'll lock up the room to make sure no one can tamper with the printouts.
-What's the TCB in this system?
-The TCB includes the physical security of the room.
-Also, the TCB includes the printer: we're counting on it to be impossible for the printer to be driven in reverse and overwrite previously printed material.

-This scheme can be improved if we add a ratchet in the paper spool, so that the spool can only rotate in one direction.
-Thus, the paper feed cannot be reversed: once something is printed on a piece of paper and it scrolls into the canister, it cannot be later overwritten.
-Given such a ratchet, we no longer need to trust the printer.
-The TCB includes only this one little ratchet gizmo, and the physical security for the room, but nothing else.
-Neat!
-That sounds like something we could secure.

-One problem with this one-way ratcheted printer business is that it involves paper.
-A _lot_ of paper.
-(Government bureaucrats can generate an awful lot of email.)
-Also, paper isn't keyword-searchable.
-Instead, let's try to find an electronic solution.

-An all-electronic approach: We set up a separate computer that is networked and runs a special email archiving service.
-The service accepts connections from anyone; when an email is sent over such a connection, the service adds the email to its local filesystem.
-The filesystem is carefully implemented to provide write-once semantics: once a file is created, it can never be overwritten or deleted.
-We might also configure the network routers so that hosts cannot connect to any other port or service on that computer.
-What's in the TCB now?
-Well, the TCB includes that computer, the code of this server application, the operating system and filesystem and other privileged code on this machine, the system administrators of this machine, the packet firewall, the physical security mechanisms (locks and so on) protecting the machine room where this computer is located, and so on.
-The TCB is bigger than with a printer---but it is vastly better than an approach where the TCB includes all the privileged software and privileged users on every government machine.
-This sounds manageable.

 In summary, some good principles are: